mcnamee/react-native-starter-kit/docs/firebase.md

 1. Signup for a [Firebase account](https://firebase.google.com/)
 1. Create a new project - eg. "React Native Starter App"
-1. Turn on email/password __Authentication__
+1. Enable email/password __Authentication__ under the 'Sign-in method' tab.
-1. Enable the __Database__ feature, and import the `firebase-sample-data.json` file found in this repo
+1. Create a __Realtime Database__, and import the `firebase-sample-data.json` file found in this repo using the hamburger menu on the top right.
 1. Get the Firebase project's API credentials, and add them to the respective variables in your `/src/constants/firebase.js` file.
-You can get your projects details from Firebase, by clicking on the cog icon, next to overview > 'Add Firebase to your web app'.
+You can get your projects details from Firebase by clicking on 'Authentication' on the left, underneath 'Develop' > select 'Web setup'.
 1. Add the following __rules__ to the Database

 ```json